 Graduation Requirements: A minimum 2.0 GPA is required overall and in the Criminal Justice Major Core.
-See the "Graduation Requirements" section of the catalog for additional requirements.
+See the "Graduation Requirements"

 DC Courses: Students who do not have 2.75 CGPA or applicable transfer credit will enroll in an appropriate undergraduate course.
 Transfer credit may replace major core, support core, or open elective 6000DC+ and 3000+ courses.
 Maximum of three DC courses allowed.
 DC courses do not transfer into accelerated graduate programs.